JordanTheJet/earth-agent-chrome-ext/README.md

 <div align="center">
   <img src="src/assets/mydesign/Robot-earth-transparent-cut-edge.png" alt="Earth Agent Robot" width="200"/>
 </div>
+Building upon the Earth Agent Chrome Extension to work with Woodwell Climate research soil data

 Cursor like AI-agent for Google Earth Engine right in your browser as a Chrome extension.
 It helps you do anything related to Google Earth Engine automatically through chatting.
 Hatched from [sundai.club](https://www.sundai.club/projects/ad38a4e9-5cd5-4a90-b66c-c3f811cc5e8a).